jpmml/jpmml-evaluator/features.md

 * [Model composition] (http://www.dmg.org/v4-2-1/MultipleModels.html).
 Model composition specifies a mechanism for embedding defeatured regression and decision tree models (represented by the `Regression` and `DecisionTree` elements, respectively) into other models.
 This mechanism was deprecated in PMML schema version 4.1.
 * The `MiningModel/Segmentation/LocalTransformations` element.
 This element was deprecated in PMML schema version 4.1.
 The definitions of `DerivedField` child elements should be simply moved over to the `MiningModel/LocalTransformations` element.
-* [The `TableLocator` element] (http://www.dmg.org/v4-2-1/Taxonomy.html).
+* The `TableLocator` element.
 This element specifies a mechanism for incorporating data from external data sources (eg. CSV files, databases).
 The PMML specification does not yet define its content.

 # Inspection API #

-Starting from JPMML-Evaluator version 1.1.7 it is possible to inspect the class model object for unsupported PMML features using a visitor class `org.jpmml.evaluator.UnsupportedFeatureInspector` [(source)] (https://github.com/jpmml/jpmml-evaluator/blob/master/pmml-evaluator/src/main/java/org/jpmml/evaluator/UnsupportedFeatureInspector.java).
+Starting from JPMML-Evaluator version 1.1.7, it is possible to inspect the class model object for unsupported PMML features using a visitor class `org.jpmml.evaluator.UnsupportedFeatureInspector` [(source)] (https://github.com/jpmml/jpmml-evaluator/blob/master/pmml-evaluator/src/main/java/org/jpmml/evaluator/UnsupportedFeatureInspector.java).
 This visitor collects all unsupported features (viz. elements, attributes and enum-type attribute values) as instances of `org.jpmml.manager.UnsupportedFeatureException`.

 The class model object is safe for evaluation using the JPMML-Evaluator library if the collection of exceptions is empty:
 ```java